websteralycia/basketball_analytics/03_nba/team_efficiency/README.md

 All 30 teams plotted by offensive rating against defensive rating, crosshairs at the league average, logos instead of points.
 Top-right is good at both ends.

-Written to be re-pointable: it pulls from `hoopR` by default, but will take a CSV of team-game rows instead, so the same chart can be built from a scrape, a vendor export, or anything else with the right columns.
+Written to be re-pointable, it pulls from `hoopR` by default, but will take a CSV of team-game rows instead, so the same chart can be built from a scrape, a vendor export, or anything else with the right columns.